davetgerrard/GenomicLayers/README.md

 __2015-12-07__: The new windowing approach was successful on chr22 (DNA-motif in 25 seconds with 5Mb window, 17 secs with 10Mb window) but revealed 'matches' across the first 16Mb of the chromosome (the telomere is NNNs).
 DESIGN DECISION: whether to allow matches to Ns?
 I think not, because the telomeres and centromeres are a relatively small proportion of the genome but could suck up a large number of hits, when there is no evidence there should be hits there.

-DONE filter out Ns from telomeres etc. (or don't match to them).
+[DONE 2015-12-07] filter out Ns from telomeres etc. (or don't match to them).
 Solved using fixed='subject'

-TODO Window size against a single layer layerSet seemed ok up to 10Mb.
+[DONE 2015-12-07] Window size against a single layer layerSet seemed ok up to 10Mb.
 Need to test on 5 layer system.

 Ran 1 layer chr22 with 30 binding factors in 3m 20secs.
 No strain on memory on my PC.